BreezeWorks/objective-c-style-guide/README.md

 };
 ```

-You can also make explicit value assignments (showing older k-style constant definition):
+You can also make explicit value assignments:

 ```objc
 typedef NS_ENUM(NSInteger, RWTGlobalConstants) {